-The Office of Institutional Research and Analysis (OIRA) monitors the broader higher education environment at the system, state, and national levels, and uses that knowledge along with in-depth research and analysis to make recommendations that inform policy decisions and business strategy.
+Institutional Research and Analysis (OIRA) monitors the broader higher education environment at the system, state, and national levels, and uses that knowledge along with in-depth research and analysis to make recommendations that inform policy decisions and business strategy.
 It supports a data culture at UT System that fosters integrity, innovation, transparency, collaboration, communication, and best practices.
-OIRA supports the 14 institutions of the UT System by providing some data and analyses to the campuses, engaging in joint research projects, and administering a centralized data request process with the goal of reducing the burden of requests on the campuses.
+OIRA supports the 13 institutions of the UT System by providing some data and analyses to the campuses, engaging in joint research projects, and administering a centralized data request process with the goal of reducing the burden of requests on the campuses.

-OIRA's next-generation IR office delivers advanced cross-functional competencies, services, and products, including the UT System Dashboard and data warehouse; seekUT®, a free online tool that provides wage data to students and their families; and Fast Facts and the UT System SmartBook, printed resources with key data points for all UT institutions.
+OIRA's next-generation IR office delivers advanced cross-functional competencies, services, and products, including the UT System Dashboard and data warehouse; seekUT®, a free online tool that provides wage data to students and their families; and Fast Facts and the UT System SmartBook, online and printed resources with key data points for all UT institutions.
 In addition to conventional IR roles of data collection and reporting, OIRA integrates skillsets in communications, information technology, business intelligence and analytics, data presentation/visualization, and research and reporting to support the work of UT System and its institutions.

-seekUT Online Tool: Real Graduates.
+seekUT® Online Tool: Real Graduates.
 Real Earnings.
 Realistic Expectations.

 Additionally, seekUT includes program descriptions, average time to degree, and the percentage of graduates who have continued their education beyond the baccalaureate.
-It shows the industries where graduates are working by area of study, as well as the anticipated job growth in Texas by occupation through 2022.
+It shows the industries where graduates are working by area of study, as well as the anticipated job growth in Texas by occupation through 2026.

 UT System Dashboard

-The UT System Dashboard is a business intelligence and data visualization system that includes web-based applications for extracting and analyzing institutional data.
+is a business intelligence and data visualization system that includes web-based applications for extracting and analyzing institutional data.
 Its purpose is to provide current data, trends over time, and comparative benchmarking across a variety of metrics that will support better decision- and policy-making across all campuses and System.